Skip to main content

 Recommended

-Moon Phase Charging: Black Tourmaline responds well to both sunlight and moonlight charging.
-Place it in direct sunlight for 30 minutes to 1 hour for a quick, energizing recharge — its dark color absorbs solar energy efficiently.
-For gentler recharging, leave it in moonlight overnight during the full moon.
-Earth burial is the most powerful cleansing method for Black Tourmaline — bury it in soil for 24 hours to allow the Earth to neutralize all absorbed negativity and recharge the stone's grounding connection.
-Running water is also effective for regular maintenance cleansing.
+Moon Phase Charging: Black Tourmaline takes well to both sunlight and moonlight charging.
+Place it in direct sunlight for 30 minutes to 1 hour for a quick recharge.
+For something gentler, leave it in moonlight overnight during the full moon.
+Earth burial is the deepest cleansing method.
+Bury it in soil for 24 hours and let the ground neutralize whatever the stone has absorbed.
+Running water also works for regular maintenance.

 Avoid the following: